hamishwillee/mavlink-devguide/en/services/trajectory.md

 ### Obstacle Avoidance in PX4 Mission Mode

 The protocol has been used to provide obstacle avoidance in PX4's mission mode.
-PX4 sends the current position, current waypoint, and next waypoint in a `TRAJECTORY_REPRESENTATION_WAYPOINTS` message (at 5Hz).
+PX4 sends the *current position*, *current waypoint*, and *next waypoint* in a `TRAJECTORY_REPRESENTATION_WAYPOINTS` message (at 5Hz).
 The path planning software (a ROS node) sends setpoints for the duration of the mission.
-These navigate the vehicle in a straight line to each waypoint, navigating around obstacles as needed.
+These send the vehicle in a straight line to each waypoint, navigating around obstacles as needed.

-For more information see: [TBD](PX4GuideObstacleAvoidanceTopic).
+For more information see: [TBD](https://github.com/PX4/px4_user_guide/pull/376).